Project-Saphi/Saphira/documentation/commands.md

 **Response:**
 - List of currently streaming members with their stream links
+- Buttons to navigate between pages, 10 entries per page

 **Requirements:**
 - Bot needs "Server Members Intent" and "Presence Intent" enabled
+- Only streams from users are detected whose Discord status is set to "Streaming"

 ### `/ping`
 Check the bot's latency and uptime.